bioinfodlsu/attack_amr_pipeline/README.md

 ARG (CARD):
 1. card_db/card_length.txt
 2. card_out/ARG_genemat.txt
-3. metaxa2/metaxa_genus.txt

-Taxonomic (Kraken and Metaphlan):
+Taxonomic (Kraken2):
 1. kreport2mpa_norm/merged_metakraken_abundance_table.txt
-2. metaphlan/merged_abundance_table.txt

 MGE
-1. MGE_db/MGE_length.txt
+1. ISFinder_db/IS_length.txt
-2. MGE_out/MGE_genemat.txt
+2. ISFinder_out/ISFinder_genemat.txt
+3. PlasmidFinder_db/PlasmidFinder_length.txt
+4. PlasmidFinder_out/PlasmidFinder_genemat.txt
+5. integrall_db/integrall_length.txt
+6. integrall_out/integrall_genemat.txt

 Before running the R analysis notebooks, it is ideal to place all of the above output files into one directory (the same directory where the R analysis notebooks are at).

 ### 2.4 Running the R analysis notebooks

-First download the metadata (metadata.csv) and CARD drug class information (card_drug_class.txt) before running the notebooks located in the repository.
+First download the metadata (metadata.csv), number of bases in the samples (bases_number.csv) and CARD drug class information (card_drug_class.txt) before running the notebooks located in the repository.

 Analysis scripts are made each for ARG analysis, Taxonomic analysis and MGE analysis.
 These are located in the notebooks folder in the repository.
-The notebooks are written in R used to produced data visualizations which include stacked bar plots, PCA plots and box plots for diversity analysis.
+The notebooks are written in R used to produced data visualizations.

 Note that some library dependencies may need to be first installed through this command: